Supply chain transparency

-Supply chain transparency is an emerging norm and FLA has taken action to ensure its members are meeting these expectations.
+Supply chain transparency is an emerging norm, and FLA has taken action to ensure our members are meeting these expectations.

 A company’s global supply chain generally operates at multiple levels, also known as tiers.
 Suppliers at each tier contribute to a specific step in the production process.
 A cotton shirt might proceed through the supply chain tiers as follows: